VilleKoivukangas/chatbot-intent-match-tests/README.md

 ## Messages
 `data.json` contains different categories for messages.
 And inside of categories there is actual messages.
 Make sure these messages are exactly same as in your OpenNLP training data.

-## Add methods
-To create new methods you need to:

-1. Add new object to `message-edits.js`
-2. Add new switch case to `controllers/EditMessage.js`
-3. Add the method to `controllers/EditMessage.js`

 ## Usage

-This is made for [Metamind](https://github.com/Metatavu/metamind-api) but can be possibly used in other OpenNLP bots as well.
+This is made for [Metamind](https://github.com/Metatavu/metamind-api)

 1. Run `npm install`
 2. Make sure `config.js` is ok